You've already been using the Cisco CLI in previous lessons.

 This is a read-only mode.

-From here, we can move to a higher mode.
+From here, you can move to a higher mode.

 Privileged EXEC Mode